hokashun/docsify/docs/gr-1userguide.md

 1. Ensure that the robot is fastened to the support stand.
 2. Click **Initial** to make the robot to initial state.
    ![1698744141867](image/README/1698744141867.png)
-3. Lower the robot with the lift of the support stand.
-   Make sure the robot's feet stably contact with the ground.
+3. Lower the robot with the lift of the support stand.Make sure the robot's feet stably contact with the ground.
 4. Click **Stand** in the remote controller.

 ![1698744210172](image/README/1698744210172.png)